 In the second model, wings with winglets generate larger lift than those without, when all other parameters are the same.

-Ventilation system in an aircraft flying trip is essential for the passengers’ comfort.
-Here is a project which simulates the airflow in an aircraft cabin.
+The aircraft ventilation system is essential for passengers’ comfort.
+Here is a project that simulates the airflow inside an aircraft cabin.

-The simulation shows two cabin configurations and their effect on the airflow pattern.
-First, it involves a ventilation simulation inside an aircraft cabin.
-To find the better solution, the engineer established six different configurations of inlet and outlet.
+This CFD analysis shows two cabin configurations and their effect on the airflow pattern.
+It initially involves a ventilation simulation in an aircraft cabin.
+To find the best solution, six alternative configurations of inlet and outlet are investigated.